waterponey/tick/doc_new/modules/optim.rst

 1.5.
 Hawkes models
 ------------------

-Hawkes process are point processes defined by the intensities:
+Hawkes processes are point processes defined by the intensities:

 .. math::
     \forall i \in [1 \dots D], \quad